JoinCODED/pet_shop/README.md

 		the url name should be “pet-details”
 	3- pet create:
-		the url name should be called “create-pet”
-	4- pet update:
+		the url name should be called “create-pet” after creation, the user should be redirected to the pets details page 4- pet update:
-		the url name should be called “update-pet”
-	5- pet delete:
+		the url name should be called “update-pet” after update, the user should be redirected to the pets details page 5- pet delete:
-		the url name should be called “delete-pet”
+		the url name should be called “delete-pet”, after deletion, the user should be redirected to the pets list page